-"By the gods, that was worse than, Tartarus."
-Lyceus complained, returning inside the Corinthian castle after three candle-marks of passing out judgment to the accused in the city's Agora.
+"By the gods, that was worse than Tartarus."
+Lyceus grumbled, returning inside the Corinthian castle after three candle-marks of passing out judgment in the city's Agora.

-Not only that, but he discovered exactly what his sister teasingly laughed at him about.
-He had to sit and listen to dignitaries, citizens, also other officials, ask, whine, or kvetch tediously, concerning one trifle matter, then another.
-It wasn't enough that he was ignorant on what penalty corresponded with the appropriate crime when a person was found guilty, to his trepidation, and General Nale's constant hidden irritation of having to tell him, but the insistent cry of the luminaries, as well as the commoners was downright annoying.
+Lyceus discovered exactly what his sister teasingly laughed at him about.
+He had to sit and listen to dignitaries, citizens, also other officials, ask, whine, and kvetch tediously concerning one trifle matter, then another.
+It wasn't enough that he was ignorant on what penalty corresponded with the appropriate crime when an accused person was found guilty, to his trepidation and General Nale's constant hidden irritation of having to tell him, but the insistent cries of the luminaries, as well as the commoners, were downright annoying.

-Lyceus took great solace in telling most of them no out of spite for giving him a headache.
-He was hoping that his first cronus there would be inspirational for his decision to take part in government.
-It was not.
+He took great solace in telling most of them no out of spite for giving him a headache.
+He'd hoped the ruler of Greece would be wrong about the Agora and his first Cronus there would be inspirational for his decision to take part in government.

-'Why does she always have to be right about everything?' the Prince moped.
+'Why does the Conqueror always has to be right about everything?'
+The Prince moped.

-He then was hit with remembrance of a decrepit old looking lady, who kindly presented a gift to be delivered to the Conqueror.
-Digging into the insides of his white chest plate of armor, Lyceus pulled out the rusty bronze chained necklace the aged woman had given him.
-He studied the jewelry sharply, gazing at the dull jade pendent that was connected to the chain.
+Next, he was hit with remembrance of the only individual that didn't implore him to do something; a decrepit old looking lady who kindly presented a gift to be delivered to the Conqueror.
+Digging into the insides of his white chest plate of armor, Lyceus pulled out the rusty, bronze, chained necklace the aged woman had given him.
+He studied the jewelry sharply, gazing at the dull jade jewel that was connected to the chain like a pendent.